abstract graphic representing how Jira can be used as a customer portal

 You can also share Dashboards, which can give managers a rapid look into team member’s workloads.
 Imagine being able to share a high-level overview of everything you’re working on in Jira that’s relevant to your client, so they can self-serve the information they want without it negatively impacting the way you’ve set up your workflows.
 With Visor, the Dashboard View is a default feature you can access right out of the box.
 Combining this view with Visor’s two-way Jira integration makes it especially powerful as a customer portal.

-A Dashboard in Visor
+A Dashboard View in Visor

 Nested data and custom fields can be imported from Jira, ensuring no one misses a thing.
-You can even create unlimited views tailored to different audiences, allowing you to share customer portal information in a way that’s meaningful to different stakeholders and teammates from each of your clients.
+You can even create multiple views tailored to different audiences, allowing you to share customer portal information in a way that’s meaningful to different stakeholders and teammates from each of your clients.

 Visor is an extremely powerful tool that unlocks options that Jira simply doesn’t offer.
 If you want a powerful, intuitive, visually compelling customer portal, you want Visor.